GaganBehrh/Quiz-Project/README.md

 To achieve these goals I used JavaScript to create these fictional quiz.
 I used HTML and CSS for the content and to make a good look for it.

+## User story:
+(1)As a user, I want to be able to test my knowledge about different cities in Europe.
+(2)As a user , I want to know my score.
+(3)As a user, I want to know when I am on the last question.
+(4)As a user, I want to able to know if i lost or won the game.
+(5)As a user, I want to know if the selected option is correct or not (6)As a user, I would like to see if all the buttons are functional.

 ### Features for future implementation
 * Could increase the number of questions that the player could play longer time with the quiz.
 The subject provide almost endless number of questions.